itsthejoker/itsthejoker.github.io/empathy_and_trauma/index.md

 `NO WHITE COATS`, a door sign proclaims.
 It's easier to understand this as threatening from my vantage point.
 Also thankfully, it's not something I have to worry about; no coats of any kind for me while on the floors.

-`NO MALE ATTENDINGS` reads a sign on a door with the shutters pulled tightly closed.
-As a male (though not an attending physician), that sign still applies to me, and I cannot help but wonder what is behind that door as I walk past.
-Each room is filled with suffering, and if I'm lucky I'll be able to distract them from it for a while.
+`NO MEN` reads a sign on a door with the shutters pulled tightly closed.
+That sign applies to me, and I cannot help but wonder what is behind that door as I walk past.
+Each room is filled with pain, and if I'm lucky I'll be able to distract them from it for a while.
 But not this room.
 I walk on.

 `NO RUNNING WATER` reads another.
 Another room that's not on my list, but representative of a horror I can only imagine.
 In this case, it's not that the room is lacking a functional sink; rather, any liquids must be brought in after being drawn from somewhere else.